Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: Discussion

 \section{Discussion}

-The binary parameter space detectable by BHEX has been constrained, with the sources requiring $F_{\nu,\text{tot}} \geq 0.04$~Jy, if realistic thermal noise values are assumed across the array.
-Assuming that the flux density is distributed between the two black hole components proportional to their mass, binary detectability with BHEX favours near-equal mass systems with $q\geq 0.75$ at the minimum detectable flux density.
-If the secondary source is more active than the primary (as predicted in GRMHD), or the total flux of the source approaches 0.5~Jy, the observable mass ratio could be greatly reduced to $q \sim 0.01$.
-Binaries are detectable (under the conditions described in Section \ref{ss:bhex_detections}) even for separations down to 2~$\mu$as, although these would be unresolved.
-BHEX is an extension to a ground-based array, with overlap with the ngEHT.
-As such, apart from the minimum separation, the above constraints will also broadly apply to the ngEHT.
+The binary parameter space detectable by BHEX has been constrained, requiring $F_{\nu,\text{tot}} \geq 40$~mJy and $f\geq 0.75$ (at the minimum detectable flux density), in the thermal-noise limited case.
+If the secondary source is more active than the primary (as predicted in GRMHD), or the total flux of the source approaches 0.5~Jy, BHEX may be able to detect very low mass ratios ($q\lesssim0.05$).
+Binaries are detectable (under the conditions described in Sect. \ref{ss:bhex_detections}) even for separations down to 2~$\mu$as, albeit with increasing relative astrometric uncertainty.

-As shown in Fig. \ref{f:Min_N}, with the contributions of multiple independent baseline measurements of the source, the achievable astrometic precision is very low resulting in confident detection of non-linear motion for long period orbits.
-If the binary has period $P_{\text{obs}} \leq 23$~years, a curved trajectory can be confidently detected for a source with $F_{\nu,\text{tot}} = 0.05$~Jy and separation 6~\(\mu\)as, with only 3 annual observations.
-This maximum period increases with increasing angular separation.
+As shown in Fig. \ref{f:Min_N} and Table \ref{t:error_survey}, the relative astrometric uncertainty of BHEX observations is very low.
+This results in confident detection of non-linear motion for longer period orbits than is perhaps to be initially expected considering BHEX's short mission duration.
+Curved trajectory motion could be confidently detected in binaries with $5<a\,[\mu\text{as}]<15 $ and $7<P_\text{obs}\,\text{[years]}<28$, with only 3 annual observations.